Emily LaVelle ’14

 Entering her freshman year at Azusa Pacific University, Emily had her heart set on the nursing program, hoping to help others in the same way her mom had been helped throughout her battle with cancer.
 As time went on, Emily realized something was missing.
 The passion for art that had been stifled for so many years began to reemerge.
 “I picked up my pencil, and it was there in my heart that I realized it was a part of me.”

-She eventually made a bold decision to change majors, and three years later, graduated from APU with a Bachelor of Fine Arts in Visual Art.
+She eventually made a bold decision to change majors, and three years later, graduated from APU with a Bachelor of Fine Arts in Visual Art (now the Bachelor of Fine Arts in Art).
 “My mom honored and glorified God in life and in death,” LaVelle said.
 “As an artist, I can honor the gift and memory of my mom in a way that is true to how God made me.”

 Read more of Emily’s story in the APU Life article, “Silent Beauty.”